awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

     * Draining from ELB
     * Using stop-start and hibernate to restart faster
     * Interruption notice via CloudWatch events or manually polling instance metadata
-* Amazon EC2 spots work well with AWS Auto Scaling, AWS Batch, Amazon ECR, Amazon ECS, AWS OpsWorks, AWS CF
-* Spot Instance Advisor
-  * Spot Instance Advisor gives you a table with instance types & their likely hood of interruption - low; medium; high.\
-    If the value for the specific instance type is _low_, then you can choose to use that instance type for spot fleet.
 * Basically there are two types of fleet: Spot fleet & Amazon EC2 fleet
   * Spot fleet:
     * Onetime request or maintain collection of EC2 instances
     * Allocation strategy: Lowest price or diversified across n number of pools
-    * Integrated with ECS
-    * Auto Scaling with target tracking or scheduled scaling
-    * On-demand capacity
-    * Multiple instance specifications (i.e launch template can be used with spot instances
-    * Instance weight - scale according to input app needs (i.e. increasing # vCPUs)
-    * Fleet CloudWatch metrics (instances within the fleet)
   * Amazon EC2 fleet:
     * Simplifies provisioning of EC2 capacity across different instance types, AZs and purchase models with a single API
-    * Can have spot, on-demand, reserved
     * Spot blocks: Define duration of workload (1-6 hours) but not highly discounted as you are blocking / reserving for specified duration.
-  * Interruption Behaviour could be shutdown, stop or hibernate

 ##### SpotInst by [Saket Agarwal](https://www.linkedin.com/in/saket-agarwal-51254265/)